Silas-Asamoah/hand-gesture-recognition/README.md

 # hand-gesture-recognition
-Building Hand Gesture Recognition using a Neural Network
+Building a Hand Gesture Recognition using a Neural Network